SSWConsulting/SSW.Rules.Content/rules/make-newcomers-feel-welcome/rule.md

 **Plan to welcome on the day** - Make sure a team member will be there to greet them on the day!

-**Start Date** - Set an all-day appointment for the Induction Manager, Induction Buddy and Sysadmin to remind them of the new employees start date.
+**Start Date** - Set an all-day appointment for the Induction Manager, Induction Buddy and SysAdmin to remind them of the new employees start date.

 **Active accounts** - Set a reminder to check if their accounts are activated before they start, by pinging them on Teams, saying hello and introducing yourself.
 E.g. “Hi I’m (your name), (your title).
 I just wanted to say hi, and to let you know to contact me if you need anything”.